danielefdf/blip/README.md

 # blip
-A command-line tool for visualizing fixed format files from mainframe
+A command-line tool for visualizing fixed format files from mainframe.
+This repository is licensed under MIT (c) 2020 GitHub, Inc.

 On the mainframe it may happen to come across fixed format files, i.e. files in which data is written in this way: